How to save money on Christmas Stocking Gifts is a guest post in collaboration with Top Trumps.

 Parents are trying to outdo each other to see who can stuff the most number of small gifts in their child’s stockings.
 Magazines and shopping sites are crammed with lists of stocking ideas.
 Since the size of the gifts is increasing, some parents are buying bigger stockings to hold the expanse of presents.
 Overfilled stockings are now sometimes too big to even hang on the end of children’s beds or mantelpiece!

 At the end of the day what happens once the contents of the stockings are emptied on the floor?
 Do your kids quickly get bored and move on to the bigger gifts?
 Do stocking fillers add to the clutter of your home?
 Does it all make you wonder if it is time to simplify what we put in our children’s stockings?

-How to save money on Christmas Stocking Gifts:
+How to save money on Christmas Presents: